Antarctic Weather Phenomena

-Who can blame him? (if not necessarily agree).
+Who can blame him?.
 The clear (almost) pollution free air and wide open vistas unencumbered by trees, buildings or other clutter give panoramas of the sky that stretch for dizzying distances.

 The clouds in the right-hand picture below are called nacreous or mother-of-pearl clouds, they are extremely high flying clouds lit up by the sun still after the sun is below the horizon, either at sunrise or sunset.

-In this case, ice crystals reflect a circle or halo around the sun (the same can happen with the moon and even street lights), sometimes there appears to be parts of other circles touching the main circle at the 12, 3, 6 and 9 o'clock positions, these cause brighter spots which are known as sun dogs.
+In this case, ice crystals are reflecting a circle or halo around the sun which is here directly behind the South Pole marker (the same can happen with the moon and even street lights).
+Sometimes there appear to be parts of other circles touching the main circle at the 12, 3, 6 and 9 o'clock positions, these cause brighter spots which are known as sun dogs.

 Such phenomena are usually encountered in the winter rather than summer when lower temperatures make such occurrences more likely.

-The picture shows a solar halo at the south pole marked by a striped barber pole topped with a glass sphere.
+The solar halo is at the south pole marked by a striped barber pole topped with a glass sphere.
 This marker pole is moved every year as it drifts away from the exact spot with the glacial movement of the polar ice sheet.

 In this picture, water is being exposed at the "tide-cracks" that form around offshore rocks and small islands when the tide rises and falls with continuous sea-ice present.
-As the ice is not flexible it cracks each day and as it does so, it exposes an amount of open water to the air.
+The ice cracks with this movement and as it does exposes an amount of open water to the air.

-Antarctic sea water varies between about +2°C and -2°C (approx. the freezing point of sea water) over the course of a year, so in the case of this picture, the exposed sea water is more than 30°C warmer than the surrounding air.
-The result - it begins to turn to a vapour being so much warmer.
-The sunshine on this day serves to make it more visible and different temperature layers in the air cause it to rise to a band above the clearer air close to the ice surface.
+Antarctic sea water varies between about +2°C and -2°C over the course of a year, so here the exposed sea surface is more than 30°C warmer than the surrounding air.
+The result is that it begins to turn to a vapour.
+The sunshine on this day serves to make it more visible and different temperature layers in the air cause it to form into a layer above the clearer air close to the ice surface.